AaltoSciComp/data-analysis-workflows-course/lectures/chapter-2-data.rst

 1. Easy to write and read.
 2. Very fast.
-3. Good for tabular data.
+3. Good for columnar data.
-4. Good format for moving tabular data between R and Python.
+4. Good format for moving columnar data between R and Python.

 **Cons**: